Fatal1ty/operetta/README.md

 Operetta provides a thin, uniform abstraction over PostgreSQL so your application code does not depend on a particular driver or pool manager.
 You write repositories and units of work against two interfaces:

-- `PostgresDatabaseAdapter` — reads and general statements (fetch, fetch_one, execute).
+- `PostgresDatabaseAdapter` — a general-purpose adapter for any operations (fetch, fetch_one, execute, ...) without explicit transaction control.
-- `PostgresTransactionDatabaseAdapter` — the same API plus explicit transaction control (start/commit/rollback) for write flows.
+- `PostgresTransactionDatabaseAdapter` — the same API for all operations plus transaction control methods (start/commit/rollback) when you need to run multiple steps in a single transaction.

 There are two interchangeable backends:
 - `asyncpg` — a straightforward single-pool setup.